Lethalz/ZetV2/Reference/Exams/Security+ Study Guide.md

 #### NFC (Near field communication)

+Built on RFID often used with payment systems Subject to many of the same vulnerabilities as RFID.
 -  Two way wireless communicationon
 - Payment systems use this option
 - Bootstrap for other wireless